Skip to content

 Interval Detection V2 Metrics (M) Detection of abnormal data points based on dynamic threshold ranges, suitable for stable trend time series.

-Outlier Detection Metrics (M) Detects if there are outlier deviations in metrics/statistical data under specific groupings.
+Outlier Detection Metrics (M) Detects outlier deviations in metrics/statistical data of detected objects under specific groups.

 Log Detection Logs (L) Anomaly detection for business applications based on log data.